craigjam/iTunesUpdate/iTunesUpdate/ReadMe.txt

 Installation
 ==============

-1 Put iTunesUpdate directory (including subdirs) into the Plugins directory.
+Windows Only:

-Windows Only: If you wish to use 'direct access' do not run SlimServer as a service/from the SlimTray app.
+If you wish to use 'direct access' do not run SlimServer as a service/from the SlimTray app.
  See instructions on my web page for making this change.

 Mac Only:
-a) Install Perl modules Mac::Applescript::Glue;
+Install Perl modules Mac::Applescript::Glue;
 	To install from CPAN in the default directory.
 	At the comand line enter:
 	sudo perl -MCPAN -e shell